How To Form An LLC In Delaware

 Do I have to get a tax ID number (EIN)?

 If you’re going to hire employees, elect to be taxed as an S corporation, or register for a Delaware business license, you will need a federal tax ID.
-Just about every bank will require you to have a EIN number if you want to open an account for your LLC.
+Just about every bank will require you to have a EIN if you want to open an account for your LLC.
 EINs are free and easy to get online on the IRS website, or you can hire Northwest Registered Agent to get you an EIN.
 Generally speaking, it is best to get an IRS EIN even if you don’t think you need it right now.
 EINs are basically your LLC’s social security number.
 If you run into a situation where a vendor asks for it, then you have it.
-A Delaware LLC EIN number will help establish credit with many of the vendors you’ll do business with and give you the option to not provide them your personal social security number.
+A Delaware LLC EIN will help establish credit with many of the vendors you’ll do business with and give you the option to not provide them your personal social security number.

 Open a Bank Account for Your Delaware LLC